4 Tricky Medical Spanish Words You Need To Know About

 In a world of double entendre, multiple meanings and delicate medical topics, it’s important to be certain about the words you’re using with patients as you speak Spanish.

-This Video Viernes lesson focuses on understanding the different meanings of these 4 tricky medical Spanish words, that way you can use them properly when talking with your Spanish speaking patients without hesitation.
+This free Medical Spanish lesson focuses on understanding the different meanings of these 4 tricky medical Spanish words, that way you can use them properly when talking with your Spanish speaking patients without hesitation.

 Here is the Tricky Medical Spanish Words lesson I taught to the Facebook group: